This section will guide you and your partner (if applicable) through the directed egg donation process and help you prepare for the next steps.

 If you are eligible for RAMQ coverage, you and your partner (if applicable) must complete the RAMQ Undertaking Form.

-For information regarding the eligibility criteria, please visit the government website Quebec.ca
+For information regarding the eligibility criteria, visit the government website Quebec.ca

 If you have questions regarding eligibility or insured services, please contact the RAMQ.

 The nurse will plan the treatment calendar with your egg donor based on her menstrual cycle and our availability.
 This will provide you with a more accurate estimate of the egg collection date.
-See Sample Egg Donor Calendar.
+See example of an egg Donor Calendar.

-Once you know the estimated egg collection date, call to book a follow-up appointment to see your physician approximately 2 weeks after the egg collection.
+Once you know the estimated egg collection date, the Third-Party Coordinator will arrange a follow-up appointment for you to see your physician approximately 2-4 weeks after the egg collection.
 This appointment will be to plan the embryo transfer.

 In general, the IVF treatment takes 10-14 days.
 On the day of egg collection, the eggs retrieved will be mixed with sperm.
 Your partner will therefore need to provide a semen sample on that day.
 If using donor sperm, ensure that the sample has already arrived at the clinic.
 Any resulting good-quality embryo(s) will be frozen (cryopreserved) until the Frozen Embryo Replacement Cycle (FERC) is planned for you.